 (b) a record showing the amount of all moneys held or received on behalf of a prisoner and the details of all transaction involving such moneys.

-[Regulation 46 amended in Gazette 11 May 1990 p.
+[Regulation 46 amended: Gazette 11 May 1990 p.
 2267.]

 47. Expenditure of gratuities

 (1) A prisoner may spend from gratuities to his credit such amounts and on such purchases as may be approved by the superintendent from time to time.